speedracer05/pandas-challenge/README.md

 # pandas-challenge
-Data analysis project on a fantasy video game using Pandas
+Data analysis project on a fantasy video game using simulated purchase data. using Pandas